 The Bay TMDL document, which describes an accountability framework including the 2017 and 2025 WIP outcomes, was developed through a highly transparent and engaging process.
 The outreach effort included hundreds of meetings with interested groups; two rounds of public meetings, stakeholder sessions and media interviews in all Bay watershed jurisdictions in fall of 2009 and 2010; a dedicated EPA website; a series of monthly interactive webinars; notices published in the Federal Register; EPA response to all TMDL comments; and a close working relationship with CBP committees representing citizens, local governments, and the scientific community.
 It was at the discretion of the Bay watershed jurisdictions to hold their own public meetings and public comment period for their respective WIPs, as these were state-developed documents.

 A substantial portion of the nitrogen, phosphorus and sediment controls necessary to meet the Bay TMDL allocations is expected to be implemented at the local level by CBP partners including conservation districts, local governments, planning commissions, utilities and watershed associations.
 Outreach to a variety of local entities may help the CBP partners assess and determine the ideal scale at which implementation will be reflected in the CBP modeling tools and where appropriate, quantify local target loads within the WIPs.
 The CBP partnership recognizes that individual jurisdictions may pursue somewhat different approaches to this local outreach.

-Factors Influencing Success
+The Phase III WIP local engagement strategies should provide a strong foundation for success, built on government leadership, strategic aligned federal-state-local priorities, strong networks, sufficient financial and programmatic capacity, and clear communication of roles and responsibilities.
+EPA expects draft and final Phase III WIPs to include a detailed strategy of how each jurisdiction will engage its respective local partners in implementation of Phase III WIPs.
+After release of the final state planning targets, the jurisdictions will develop local area planning goals based on those planning targets available here: https://cast.chesapeakebay.net/Documentation/planninggoals.Factors Influencing Success

 The following are natural and human factors that influence the Partnership’s ability to attain this outcome: